Ruby on Rails packaging

 If an error occurs while preparing the application,

-you can view the error log at tmp/veracode-[YYYYmmddHHMMSS timestamp]/error.log
+you can view the error log at tmp/veracode-[YYYYmmddHHMMSS timestamp]/error.log.

-with any support requests you make to Veracode.
+Include this file and the above veracode-prepare.log with any support requests you make to Veracode.

 If this does not resolve your issue please consider scheduling a consultation call to review your packaging.